Southford Falls State Park

 This is, in a way, the perfect state park for me to deal with here on CTMQ.
 I’ve always had issues with how in the world to write about some of these places; it’s not like I can do everything on offer in each park – nor do I even want to do that.
 But at Southford Falls, Damian and I did pretty much do everything; all within 75 minutes or so, AND we had a grand ol’ time doing so.

-Southford is an area of Southbury, but almost the entire park is actually in Oxford.
+Southford is an area of Southbury, but 95% of this park is actually in Oxford.
 Southbury + Oxford = Southford.
 Get it?
 This place has some good history behind it, it’s free, and it has a nice waterfall, a lookout tower, a few miles of easy hiking and even a cute little covered bridge.
 What more could you ask for?
 Oh, it also has fishing and a picnic pavilion.

-One of those was a factory called the Southford Paper Mill, located on the banks of Eight Mile Brook in Southford making paper, furniture, knives and grinding corn for flour.
+One of those mills was called the Southford Paper Mill.
+It made paper, furniture, knives and ground corn for flour.
 Eventually it was bought by the Diamond match Company and used to manufacture box board paper used for their match boxes.
 They employed between 85 to 110 workers until it burned in 1920.

 Sorry for that random diversion; I just found that fascinating.